datacarpentry/image-processing/episodes/08-edge-detection.md

 - "How can we automatically detect the edges of the objects in an image?"
 objectives:
 - "Apply Canny edge detection to an image."
-- "Explain how we can use trackbars to expedite finding appropriate parameter values for our skimage function calls."
+- "Explain how we can use sliders to expedite finding appropriate parameter values for our skimage function calls."
-- "Create skimage windows with trackbars and associated callback functions."
+- "Create skimage windows with sliders and associated callback functions."
 keypoints:
-- "The `cv2.createTrackbar()` function is used to create trackbars on windows that have been created by our programs."
+- "The `skimage.viewer.ImageViewer` is extended using a `skimage.viewer.plugins.Plugin`."
-- "We use Python functions as *callbacks* when we create trackbars using `cv2.createTrackbar()`."
+- "We supply a filter function callback when creating a Plugin."
-- "Use the Python `global` keyword to indicate variables referenced inside functions that are global variables, i.e., variables that are first declared in other parts of the program."
+- "Parameters of the callback function are manipulated interactively by creating sliders with the `skimage.viewer.widgets.slider()` function and adding them to the plugin."
 ---

 In this episode, we will learn how to use skimage functions to apply *edge